Like a long road trip, CLIL is one of those things that sounds magical from a distance.

 - Contact schools in your area.
 There is a good possibility that, somewhere in your district, a teacher is experiencing fantastic success with his/her CLIL program.
 Try to talk with this teacher and pick his/her brain for some ideas.

 - Look at curriculum documents from other teachers.
 Does their curriculum line up with yours in any way?
 Do you do any similar activities or assessments?
 Search through your learning objectives and theirs to find some common ground.

 - Look at social media platforms and blogs.
 Teachers love posting their ideas on social media, and you can find some wonderful resources posted on Pinterest.
 You can also find inspiration by following a CLIL-themed Twitter feed like CLIL Symposium.
-And of course, there are many great CLIL ideas here on the FluentU blog.

 Create or Choose a Template for Writing CLIL Lesson Plans